openquantumhardware/qick/docs/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption:  1.
-Getting Started
+   :caption:  Getting Started

    quick_start
+   tutorials/README

 .. toctree::
    :maxdepth: 2
-   :caption:  2.
-Tutorials
+   :caption:  Technical References

-   tutorials/README
+   modules
+   topics/index

 The **firmware overview** is the map: which boards QICK supports, which cores live on each one, and how the tProcessor, signal generators, and